Modules

 The usual rule is that nothing is ever automatically exported from an inner scope, but when importing we have a choice:

-Languages vary in how they handle scoping for modules and subroutines, for example:
+Languages vary in how they handle scoping for modules and functions, for example:

 Modula optionally closed closed